 Belleville

-Belleville and Ménilmontant, traditional working class and Parisian areas, have seen a long evolution to now welcome one of the most vibrant and trendy districts of Paris.
-On top of the most beautiful panorama over Paris, discover artists workshops as well countless street art pieces.
+Belleville and Ménilmontant, traditional working class and Parisian areas, have seen a long evolution to now welcome some of the most vibrant and trendy districts of Paris.
+On top of the most beautiful panorama over Paris, discover artists workshops as well countless street art works.
 Hidden villas and back alleys lead to pretty squares and architectural beauties hidden behind modern buildings.

 From the birth place of Edith Piaf to a very colorful food and clothes market, stroll the winding streets of Belleville and encounter a new and true face of Paris.